 A popular option for designers and large companies is monthly or yearly subscription plans that lower the price of stock photos even more.
 For personal use, the credit purchasing system is the most economical and requires little investment to start purchasing stock photos, but when you have a small business or a freelancer with lots of projects going on.

-Each credit system or subscription plan has its own agreement and it's very important to understand what the terms of the agreement are in order to find the best deals and to get the best low-cost stock photos.
+Each credit system or subscription plan has its own agreement, and it's very important to understand what the terms of the agreement are in order to find the best deals and get the best low-cost stock photos.

 Some subscriptions provide many stock photo downloads per day, per month, and some credit subscriptions are active for a year.
 But more importantly, each agency has its own licensing terms, which define in which ways you are allowed to use the downloaded stock photos.

-The top stock photo agencies tend to all issue royalty-free licenses that enable commercial use, with very few restrictions.
-These are very convenient, but you must always abide by the terms –especially when it comes to the forbidden uses– to avoid incurring in copyright infringement or other violations that could potentially cause you considerable monetary harm.
+The top stock photo agencies tend to issue royalty-free licenses that enable commercial use with very few restrictions.
+These are very convenient, but you must always abide by the terms –especially when it comes to the forbidden uses– to avoid incurring copyright infringement or other violations that could potentially cause you considerable monetary harm.